 If you're willing to shell out the extra cash, the Apple Watch Series 2 is as strong as smartwatches come.
 You're getting ample support in notifications, tracking and a growing library of apps to bring the experience together, while the design is versatile enough to accompany you at work and trips to the gym.

-Sure, the battery life isn't ideal, but its easy to look past when you consider the wider package.
+Sure, the battery life isn't ideal, but it's easy to look past when you consider what else is on offer as part of the smartwatch package.

 Shop for recommended smartwatches on Amazon